magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-overview.md

 ## 1 How Can I Run Mendix on the Mendix Cloud {#mendix-cloud}

 The Mendix Cloud is the deployment solution in which Mendix provides hosting environments for customers.
-The Mendix Cloud is built on top of Cloud Foundry and AWS, is available in multiple regions around the globe, and comes with high availability options.
+The Mendix Cloud is built on top of Cloud Foundry and Amazon Web Services (AWS), is available in multiple regions around the globe, and comes with high availability options.
 For details on the Mendix Cloud architecture, see [Cloud Architecture](../enterprise-capabilities/cloud-architecture).

 Mendix Cloud is the most optimized cloud to run Mendix Applications.
 It comes standard with deep insights, alerting, high availability, and backups, all of which is self-service available.
 For more information, see [Mendix Cloud Features](mendix-cloud-features).